MuShare/Rate-iOS/README.md

 # Rate-iOS
-MuRate is an exchange rate app, which provides real time rate, rate history and customer notification.
+Rate Assistant is an exchange rate app, which provides real time rate, rate history and customer notification.

 - Search current and historical currency exchange rate.
 - Display favorite currencies on the home page after signing in.
 - Monitoring specific exchange rate by subscription.